DevilMayCry4/TextToSpeech/README.md

 This was deployed on iOS 8 using XCode 6 but should work just fine on iOS 7 using XCode 5.

-<b>Simulator Issue in XCode 6:</b>
+<b>Simulator Issue in XCode 6:</b><br>
-<p>As of XCode 6.0.1 the simulator appears to not work at all with the AVSpeechSynthesizer.
+As of XCode 6.0.1 the simulator appears to not work at all with the AVSpeechSynthesizer.
 If you get an error message like the following, it is a simulator issue and not a program issue.
-It should work fine on any compatible iOS device:</p>
+It should work fine on any compatible iOS device:

 Speech initialization error: 2147483665